/ astro-integrations / How to Integrate Orama with Astro: Complete Guide

 Orama is a full-text search engine that runs entirely in the browser.
 No server, no external API, no third-party service.
 Your search index is a JSON file that ships with your site, and all search queries execute client-side in JavaScript.
 For static Astro sites, this means you get instant search with zero infrastructure costs and zero API latency.

-Orama handles typo tolerance, stemming, faceted search, and even vector search, all in a library that is under 10KB gzipped.
+Orama handles typo tolerance, stemming, faceted search, and even vector and hybrid search, all in a core library that the package itself describes as "less than 2kb."
 It is particularly well-suited for documentation sites, blogs, and knowledge bases where the content is known at build time.

 Prerequisites